G.I. Joe: Film

 Many movies have been made based upon G.I.
 Joe and the toy lines that developed from the action figure.
 The G.I.
-Joe: Real American Hero cartoon series was followed up by G.I.
+Joe: Real American Hero animated series was followed up by G.I.
 Joe: The Movie.
 The film had been released direct-to-video in 1987 because of the perceived box office failure of another animated movie – The Transformers: The Movie.
 Inspired by viewers' reaction to Optimus Prime's death, G.I.
 Joe: The Movie was re-dubbed, cutting out the death of one of the main characters, Duke.
 Instead, he falls into a coma and recovers (unseen) at the movie's end.
 Also, the main villain, Cobra Commander, met his own demise when he was turned into a living snake by mutant spores created by a new enemy, Cobra-La.

 Filmmaker Gregory P. Grant made a film using old GI Joe figurines simply called Ode to GI Joe which played at film festivals and earned him a Student Academy Award.

 A direct to video animated series was created for the Sgt.
 Savage line, packaged with an exclusive Sgt.
 Savage figure in 1994.
 Next in the G.I.
-Joe-based line of movies was the 2003 release of Spy Troops: The Movie, Hasbro's first computer animated feature which coincided with the release of its "Spy Troops" header line.
+Joe-based line of movies was the 2003 release of Spy Troops: The Movie, Hasbro's first computer-animated feature which coincided with the release of its "Spy Troops" header line.
 It is followed by Valor vs. Venom (2004), in response to sales from "Spy Troops".
 This was Hasbro's second commissioned feature using computer graphics to coincide with the line of the same name.
 By 2005, Hasbro had entered into an exclusive agreement with Paramount Pictures to have them distribute any future features based on the "Real American Heroes" line, but by the time a third movie was to be created, this time called, Attack of the BATS, Hasbro's sales on the "Real American Heroes" line had once again slumped, and the project was scrapped.